 |Warrenton, VA 20188|

-Your request does not have to be in writing; however, submitting a request in writing creates a record of the request and provides the Town with a clear statement of the records you are requesting.
+Your request needs to be in writing and should provide the Town with a clear statement of the records you are requesting.

 There is no formal required language, however, you should be as specific as possible so we can get the information you are looking for as accurately as possible.
 Please include a phone number and/or email address where we can contact you if we need to clarify your request.